bioinfologics/sdg_examples/first_steps.md

 <pysdg.pysdg.ReadMapping; proxy of <Swig Object of type 'ReadMapping *' at 0x107bb5f90> >
 ```

-mappings contain the information to go from nodes to reads and vice versa, the information inside the mappings can be queried individually
+Mappings contain the information to go from nodes to reads and vice versa, the information inside the mappings can be queried individually

 ```python
 ### Get the first mappings